TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/builder_project_architecture.md

 		- We'll want arbitrary placement depth though

 - .arena file has settings and the path to root node

-## Unpacking prefabs (instances too) into flavours

-- Prefab modification and flavour generation workflow
-	- First, there exist only prefabs and their instantiations
-		- with their arbitrary structue, but certainly different than that of flavours in some respects
-		- e.g. resource paths instead of viewable ids

 # (REJECTED) Option: having components in hierarchies